-How Common is Masochism – Statistics on SMD
+How Common is Masochism [Statistics]

-Key Statistics
+Key Discoveries

 • Most masochism practitioners (over 80%) practice masochism at home, rather than in clubs or other public venues.